India's Paytm slides as anchor investors lock-in period expires

+Rewrites first paragraph, adds analyst comment in paragraph 6, background on debut, updates share movement

-BENGALURU, Dec 15 (Reuters) - Digital payments firm Paytm's PAYT.NSshares tumbled over 13% as a lock-in period for the company's institutional investors ended on Wednesday, piling more pressure after a dismal debut last month.
+BENGALURU, Dec 15 (Reuters) - Shares of digital payments firm Paytm PAYT.NS tumbled as much as 13% to hit their lowest since a dismal debut last month after a lock-in period for anchor investors in the company's initial public offering ended on Wednesday.

-Paytm shares crashed more than 27% in India's largest public offering last month.
-Since the listing on Nov.
-22, the stock has logged losses for 13 of the 18 sessions.
+Paytm's shares crashed more than 27% in debut on Nov.
+22 following India's largest public offering in a blockbuster year for domestic listings.
+Including today's session, the stock has logged losses for 13 of the 18 sessions.

-Early on Wednesday, the stock was trading at 1,269 rupees, compared to the offer price of 2,150 rupees.
+Early on Wednesday, the stock fell as much as 13.4% to its lowest since debut.
+It recouped some losses to trade down at 1,392.25 rupees, compared to the offer price of 2,150 rupees.

 Paytm, which counts SoftBank 9984.T and Ant Group among its backers, raised $2.5 billion in its IPO, of which $1.1 billion was from institutional investors.